Freelance Marketing Manager, London

 The international opportunities were the highlights of her time at AUT, says Bachelor of Arts in Event Management alumna Jess Willis.

-“This opportunity only gave me a taste for more.
-It inspired me to apply for the AUT Internz International Scholarship Programme to live and work in New York City for a year.”
+The experience inspired Jess to apply for the Internz International Scholarship Programme to live and work in New York City for a year after she graduated.

 Skills for a fast-paced career